 A15.
 Yes.
 The ACA established new internal and external review processes for an insurer's decision regarding a health benefit claim, including expedited "urgent care" decisions and new content requirements for adverse benefit determinations.
 Enrollees must be (1) provided notice describing these procedures in a "culturally and linguistically appropriate manner," (2) allowed to review their file and present testimony as part of their benefit claim appeals, and (3) allowed to receive continued coverage pending an appeal determination.

 A16.
 No. Student health insurance plans providing emergency room service benefits may not impose a prior authorization requirement — regardless of whether the hospital is in-network or out-of-network.
 However, student health insurance plans may impose cost-sharing requirements for out-of-network services.

 A17.
 Yes, subject to a transition period not applicable to other individual coverage.
-The final regulations confirm that the new medical loss ratio (“MLR”) requirement (80% of premiums must be spent on clinical services or activities to improve health care quality) apply to student health insurance plans beginning January 1, 2013.
-However, insurers are allowed to use “credibility adjustments” for 2013 (but not subsequent years), which will effectively increase the amount of expenses that are allowed before a rebate is owed for 2013.
-The final regulations also provide that the experience for student coverage is to be reported separately from other individual market coverage and that student coverage will be aggregated on a national basis for purposes of determining the MLR.
+The final regulations confirmed that the new medical loss ratio ("MLR") requirement (80% of premiums must be spent on clinical services or activities to improve health care quality) apply to student health insurance plans that began January 1, 2013.
+However, insurers were allowed to use "credibility adjustments" for 2013 (but not subsequent years), which would effectively increase the amount of expenses that were allowed before a rebate was owed for 2013.
+The final regulations also provided that the experience for student coverage is to be reported separately from other individual market coverage and that student coverage will be aggregated on a national basis for purposes of determining the MLR.